Colours (Hot Chip song)

-"Colours" is the third single released by Hot Chip from their 2006 album The Warning.
+"Colours" is the third single released by English synth-pop band Hot Chip from their second studio album The Warning (2006).
 It was released on 14 August 2006, shortly after The Warning was nominated for the 2006 Mercury Prize.
 The single did not chart due to the inclusion of non-promotional stickers with each format.
+A CGI music video was released for the song, and was directed by Nima Nourizadeh, in his third video with the band.